-Domino Digital Printing Solutions is targeting the label industry with its latest DFE (Digital Front End) workflow solution designed for the N-Series range of digital colour presses.
+Domino Digital Printing Solutions is targeting the label industry with its latest DFE (Digital Front End) workflow solution designed for the N-Series range of digital color presses.

 With improved operating speed and streamlined automation, DFEv2.0 maintains compatibility with the latest Esko code base and can work with a number of VDP (variable data printing) formats.
 DFEv2.0’s full capabilities will be showcased on the Domino stand at Labelexpo Europe 2017 (Stand 9A60, Brussels Expo, 25th – 28th September 2017).

-“Workflow integration is a fundamental component for an efficient digital printing process that should not be underestimated,” explains Simon Howes, Product Manager – Digital Printing Solutions at Domino.
-“The effective management of press time while optimising print quality needs to be guaranteed, especially for brand-oriented sectors such as labelling and packaging.”
+“Workflow integration is a fundamental component for an efficient digital Printing process that should not be underestimated,” explains Simon Howes, Product Manager – Digital Printing Solutions at Domino North America.
+“The effective management of press time while optimizing print quality needs to be guaranteed, especially for brand-oriented sectors such as labeling and packaging.”

 The new screener, Domino ScreenPro, streamlines the workflow by combining several processes into a single JDF workflow, which enhances speed and efficiency as well as enabling full offline VDP operation and additional capabilities within DFEv2.0.
 When compared to DFEv1.2, the increase in job processing speeds is significant, and has a major impact when using multiple page PDF files for variable data printing.
 For example, the RIP-to-print ratio of the latest version of ScreenPro is four to five times faster than the previous DFE solution.

-“With this new workflow, Domino is providing labellers with a comprehensive platform for managing integrated production and there is no better place to showcase the benefits of this technology than Labelexpo Europe."
+“With this new workflow, Domino is providing labelers with a comprehensive platform for managing integrated production and there is no better place to showcase the benefits of this technology than Labelexpo Europe."

 Simon Howes, Product Manager – Digital Printing Solutions at Domino